astaylor92/astaylor92.github.io/docs/_portfolio/risk-feature-exploration.md

 # What I Did

-XX - note about data and images
+**Note** - *Because I can't discuss exact details, visualizations and detailed walkthroughs will be limited for this post.*

 ## Context
 This was a project that I did as an intern at Kabbage, a part of American Express, over the summer of 2022.
 I worked on a risk modeling team for Kabbage's Funding product, which provides automated small business loans, enabled by automatic underwriting based on risk modeling that my larger team peformed.